Michael Del Zotto: Professional

 Prior to the delayed 2020–21 season, Del Zotto was signed to a pro-tryout contract with the Columbus Blue Jackets on December 25, 2020.
 In the midst of the Blue Jackets training camp, Del Zotto impressed to secure a one-year, two-way contract on January 10, 2021.
 As a regular on the blueline with the Blue Jackets, Del Zotto featured in 53 out of 56 regular season games, collecting four goals and 13 points, however was unable to prevent Columbus from missing the playoffs.

 On July 28, 2021, Del Zotto continued his journeyman career, and signed a two-year, $3 million contract with the Ottawa Senators.
+However, the organization was unhappy with his play and placed him on waivers on December 10, 2021.
+He cleared waivers the following day and was sent to Ottawa's AHL affiliate, the Belleville Senators.
+While in the AHL, Del Zotto set a Belleville-franchise record scoring 10 goals and 27 points in 26 games.
+He was recalled in March by Ottawa and finished the season with the team registering 26 games played and 13 points.
+On July 12, Del Zotto was placed on waivers again by the Senators for the purposes of buying out the final year of his contract, making him an unrestricted free agent.

-On July 17, 2022, Del Zotto signed a contract with his ninth NHL team, joining the Florida Panthers on a one-year, two-way contract.
+On July 17, 2022, Del Zotto signed a contract with the Florida Panthers on a one-year, two-way contract.
 On December 19, 2022, Del Zotto was traded by the Panthers to the Detroit Red Wings in exchange for Givani Smith.
 He was subsequently traded by the Red Wings to the Ducks in exchange for Danny O'Regan.
 Prior to being traded, he recorded two goals and eight assists in 25 games for the Charlotte Checkers during the 2022−23 season.
+On September 6, 2023, Del Zotto announced his retirement from professional hockey.

 Personal life

 Del Zotto attended St. Brother André Catholic High School in Markham, Ontario, and later attended St. Andrew's College in nearby Aurora.
 He wore number 4 in junior and in the NHL with the Rangers in homage to Boston Bruins great Bobby Orr.

-Del Zotto's father, Steven Del Zotto, was a football player at York University and was drafted as a wide receiver by the Toronto Argonauts in the eighth round, 66th overall, of the 1986 CFL Draft.

 Del Zotto has done charitable work, including Madison Square Garden's "Garden of Dreams" foundation, in which a segment of his work was featured in Lisa Varga's Beyond the Offseason.

 In 2014, Del Zotto was derided by pornographic actress Lisa Ann on Twitter for harrying her regarding dating.